 - In dealership financing, a car dealer initiates the process of taking a loan and doing all the necessary paperwork.
 In dealership financing, you usually cannot choose the lending institution – usually, the loan is granted by so-called captive lenders associated with a car manufacturer.

 Note that to promote sales, car manufacturers offer attractive financing opportunities via dealers.
 Usually, it is more profitable to buy a new car with dealership financing, as it is significantly cheaper – interest rates in such loans can be as low as 0.5%, 1%, or 1.5%.

 Our car finance calculator uses the following formula to calculate the monthly payment:

-interest rate is given for a yearly period.
+interest rate is given for a period of one year.

 loan amount is the amount of money you need to borrow and is calculated as follows:

-trade in value- the value of your current car,
+trade in value— the value of your current car; and

 sales tax— sales tax rate.

 Car loan calculator – an example of calculations